 Individuals have privacy rights in relation to the processing of their personal data.
 These rights are contained in the Data Protection Acts 1988 and 2003 (pdf).
 The Office of the Data Protection Commissioner is responsible for upholding these rights.

-A new Europe-wide framework known as the General Data Protection Regulation (GDPR) will change the rules on data protection.
+A new European Union-wide framework known as the General Data Protection Regulation (GDPR) will change the rules on data protection.
 It provides for a more uniform interpretation and application of data protection standards across the EU.

 The GDPR comes into force across the EU on 25 May 2018.
 However, member states have flexibility in certain areas and can make their own laws in these areas.
 (For example, the GDPR specifies 16 years as the digital age of consent but allows member states to provide for a lower age – which must be at least 13.)